 Many travel rewards cards draw in new applicants with attractive sign-up bonus offers.
 To qualify for a sign-up bonus, you typically have to spend a certain amount in purchases (anywhere from $500 to $5,000, and sometimes more) within a certain period (usually three to four months) following your sign-up date.
 Sign-up bonuses vary widely by issuer and card, but higher-end credit cards’ sign-up bonuses’ values often approach – and, in some cases, exceed – $1,000.
 Depending on where you’re going and what you plan to do while you’re there, a generous sign-up bonus could go a long way toward covering the cost of your trip – or at least offset your airfare expenses.

 We regularly update our list of the best personal credit cards for sign-up bonuses, but some inclusions never change: Chase Sapphire Preferred is a perennial fixture, as is The Platinum Card from American Express.

 However, keep in mind that many of the best travel rewards cards carry annual fees, including those with great sign-up bonuses.
-Venture Rewards’s annual fee is $59 while Sapphire Preferred’s is $95.
+Venture Rewards and Sapphire Preferred both charge $95 per year, for instance.
 More exclusive cards are even pricier: American Express Delta Reserve Credit Card, whose benefits include complimentary airport lounge access, costs $450 per year.
 Amex Platinum (which also comes with complimentary airport lounge access) costs $550 per year.
 Then again, a relaxing stint in a quiet airport lounge might be the perfect way to kick off your honeymoon.

 Pro Tip: Looking for a great travel credit card?
 Check out our roundup of the Best Travel Rewards Credit Cards for ideas and comparisons.